 Cons

-High cost–even basic tiers are expensive per seat; add‑ons can push pricing to $1K+/month
+High cost per seat; add-ons can push pricing past $1K+/month

 Only one user seat per license; adding team members multiplies costs

-Agency Pro Tip: Don’t forget your URL tracking parameters so that your analytics on website traffic from places like Sprout Social are as accurate as possible.
+Agency tip: Don’t forget your URL tracking parameters so that your analytics on website traffic from places like Sprout Social are as accurate as possible.

 Pricing